AdobeDocs/campaign-classic.en/help/campaign/using/marketing-campaign-deliveries.md

 ## Managing associated documents {#managing-associated-documents}

 You can associate various documents with a campaign: report, photo, web page, diagram, etc. These documents can be in any format (Microsoft Word, PowerPoint, PNG, JPG, Acrobat PDF, etc).
-Learn howto link documents with a campaign [in this section](../../campaign/using/marketing-campaign-assets.md#adding-documents).
+Learn how to link documents with a campaign [in this section](../../campaign/using/marketing-campaign-assets.md).

 >[!IMPORTANT]
 >
 >This mode is reserved for small documents.

 In a campaign you can also refer to other items, such as promotional coupons, special offers relating to a specific branch or store, etc. When these elements are included in an outline, they can be associated with a direct mail delivery.
-See [Associating and structuring resources linked via a delivery outline]([in this section](../../campaign/using/marketing-campaign-assets.md#associating-and-structuring-resources-linked-via-a-delivery-outline).
+[Learn more](#associating-and-structuring-resources-linked-via-a-delivery-outline).

 >[!NOTE]
 >